 Q: Man created God?
 A: Did God create Darwin?

 Q: Time horizon?
 A: Forever less one day.

 Q: Any Warren Buffett quotes?
 A: "The most

 important quality for an investor is temperament, not intellect" and

 "Be fearful when others are greedy and greedy when others are fearful"

 A1: The abandonment of loyalty and trust.
 This is supported by ongoing research at edelman.com.

-A2: Research, by Global Demographics, highlights that Switzerland, Norway and Australia are over educated,
+A2: The lack of a need to higher education for all.
+Research, by Global Demographics, highlights that Switzerland, Norway and Australia are over educated,

 implying that more capital spent on education in these countries will have minimal contribution to increasing